Clustering Future Scenarios Based on Predicted Range Maps: Results and Discussion

 \subsection{Cluster Quality Analysis}

+One way to qualitatively measure the performance of the clustering is to look at the spatial overlap of presences for each scenario within the clusters, $d$.
+That is, we define the frequency map $F^m_d$ for species $m$ in cluster $d$ based on the range maps as $F^m_d(r,c):=\sum_{s \in d} B^m_s(r,c)$.
+This frequency analysis provides qualitative evidence for the quality of the cluster results.
+A clustering of high quality should have similar members in the same cluster, and dissimilar members in different clusters.
+In this spatial application, similar members should have high overlap of presence cells.

-One way to qualitatively measure the performance of the clustering is to look at the spatial overlap of presences for each scenario.
-For example the overlap of all 34 scenarios is shown in Figure \ref{fig:cheetahFrequencies:all}.
-We see that the cluster associated with the smallest RCP scenarios (``optimistic" scenarios) accounts for most of the presences in the discrepant regions, whereas the cluster associated with the highest RCP (``extreme" scenarios) accounts for many of the absences.
+For example, the overlap of all 34 scenario predictions for the Australian mouse is shown in Figure \ref{fig:cheetahFrequencies:all}.
+We see that the cluster associated with the lowest RCP scenarios (``optimistic" scenarios) accounts for most of the presences in the discrepant regions, whereas the cluster associated with the highest RCP (``extreme" scenarios) accounts for many of the absences (Figure \ref{fig:cheetahFrequencies}).
 This demonstrates that we have discovered meaningful clusters; there is agreement within clusters but disagreements across clusters.

-We visualize the correlations of presence cells over scenarios using principal component analysis.
-This can be performed for a single species by considering each scenario as an observation, with $n_r \times n_c$ binary features corresponding to the vectorized (flattened) binary range map.
-Performing PCA in this way is shown for the cheetah in Figure \ref{fig:cheetahFrequencies:pc}.
-The mix of positive and negative coordinates illustrate the fact that the most extreme scenarios do not only ``lose" certain cells, but also predict novel presences.